ioanagornateanu/Opencart-project/README.md

  Tool used: Postman

+This API allows you to login on https://demo.opencart.com with First Name and Last Name, to verify e-mail adress, to verify currency, obtain a variable key, delete cupon, delete customer data, obtain data for cart, cart products, cart details, product data, payment adress, payment method.

-API tests are executed based on the checklist.
-The collection used can be found here: [Postman collection](https://github.com/ioanagornateanu/Opencart-project/blob/main/API%20PROJECT.postman_collection.json)
+The collection of tests used can be found here: [Postman collection](https://github.com/ioanagornateanu/Opencart-project/blob/main/API%20PROJECT.postman_collection.json)